targoninc/nodiris/README.md

 # Exporting and importing

 You can export and import your graph by clicking the "Download JSON" and "Upload JSON" buttons respectively.

+When the deployed instance supports authentication, you can also save your graph to the server by clicking the "Save to cloud" button.

+# Available languages

+- English
+- German

 # Credits